dfrnt-labs/terminusdb-docs-static/src/app/docs/path-queries-in-woql/page.md

   metadata:
     title: Path Queries in WOQL
     description: >-
-      A guide to show how to do path queries in WOQL for your TerminusCMS and TerminusDB projects.
+      A guide to show how to do path queries in WOQL for your TerminusDB projects.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/woql-path-query.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have full access to the data needed for this tutorial.

 ## How to use `path`

-TerminusCMS gives us [path queries](/docs/path-query-reference-guide/) which allow us to succinctly express chains of relationships.
+TerminusDB gives us [path queries](/docs/path-query-reference-guide/) which allow us to succinctly express chains of relationships.

 The `path` keyword allows you to find a path through the graph traversing intermediate edges.
 An example would be finding a group of individuals who have at some point shared a vehicle as a pilot or piloted another vehicle that in turn was shared with someone.
 This is a _transitive_ relationship and will explore the entire graph.